2020 Pacific typhoon season: Retirement

-After the season, the Typhoon Committee announced that the names Vongfong, Linfa, Molave, Goni, and Vamco would be removed from the naming lists due to the damages and deaths it caused in their respective onslaughts, and they will never be used again for another typhoon name.
-In 2022, they were replaced by Penha, Peilou, Narra, Gaenari and Bang-Lang respectively.
-With five names retired, this season was tied with the 2006 and 2019 seasons for the highest number of retired storm names after a single typhoon season, a record it jointly held until it was surpassed by the 2022 season which had six retired names, and this record too would later be surpassed by the 2024 season with nine retired names.
+At their 53rd and 54th session in February 2021, the ESCAP/WMO Typhoon Committee announced that the names Vongfong, Linfa, Molave, Goni, and Vamco would be removed from the naming lists due to the number of deaths and amount of damages each one caused in their respective onslaughts, and they will never be used again for another typhoon name.
+In February 2022, they were replaced by Penha, Peilou, Narra, Gaenari and Bang-Lang respectively.